 INTRODUCTION

 The North American Energy Standards Board (NAESB) is a voluntary non-profit organization comprised of members from all aspects of the natural gas and electric industries.
-Within NAESB, the Retail Electric Quadrant (REQ) and the Retail Gas Quadrant (RGQ) focus on issues impacting the retail sale of energy to Retail Customers.
+Within NAESB, the Retail Electric Quadrant (REQ) and the Retail Gas Quadrant (RGQ) focus on issues impacting the sale of energy or other specific energy-related products and services to Retail Customers.
 Retail Markets Quadrant (RMQ) Model Business Practices are intended to provide guidance to Distribution Companies, Suppliers, and other Market Participants involved in providing energy service to Retail Customers.
-The focus of these Model Business Practices is the Open Field Message Bus.
+The focus of these voluntary Model Business Practices is the Open Field Message Bus.

 The Open Field Message Bus (OpenFMB) is a framework for Utility Service Providers to securely access Grid Edge field data and share it between all devices and systems.
 OpenFMB leverages proven internet technology for improved situational awareness and better scalability of the grid infrastructure at Utility Service Providers.
 The OpenFMB Framework is comprised of a reference architecture, framework approach, and implementation best practices.

 These Model Business Practices are voluntary and do not address policy issues that are the subject of state legislation or regulatory decisions.
 These voluntary Model Business Practices have been adopted by NAESB with the realization that, as the industry evolves, additional and amended Model Business Practices may be necessary.
-Any industry participant seeking additional or amended Model Business Practices (including principles, definitions, data elements, process descriptions, and technical implementation instructions) should submit a request to the NAESB office, detailing the change, so that the appropriate process may take place to amend the Model Business Practice.
+Any industry participant seeking additional or amended voluntary Model Business Practices (including principles, definitions, data elements, process descriptions, and technical implementation instructions) should submit a request to the NAESB office, detailing the change, so that the appropriate process may take place to amend the voluntary Model Business Practice.

 In addition, I reviewed the Definition section which contains a number of Technical Definitions.
 I also reviewed the Technical Definitions in Book 15 – Specifications for Common Electricity Product and Pricing Definition to see if the definitions were consistent.
 There are no over-lapping terms.
 However, care should be taken in the future if changes are made to either Book to insure the definitions remain consistent.